|A New Azimuth The Website of John L. Neel www.neel505.com|

-I'm getting back into film as part of the retirement plan.
-I use a Canon A-1, for 35mm, and a Mamiya RZ-67, and a Mamiya 6 for 120mm.
-For Digital, I just picked up a refurbished Nikon D850, a truly amazing camera.
+Now that I am retired, I'm getting back into film.
+I use a Canon A-1, for 35-mm, and a Mamiya RZ-67 and a Mamiya 6 for 120-mm.
+For Digital, I just picked up a refurbished Nikon D-850, a truly amazing camera.

-I'm certainly no artist but, sometimes, I get lucky.
-Here are a few images when the stars were aligned:
+Here are a few images taken when the stars were aligned.

 Taken with Kodak Plus-X Pan 35mm with my Canon AE-1 Program and developed with Microdol.
 I printed this in the NATO Dark Room on a satin paper back in 1985 or 86.
 It's even better in person.
 Seriously, who could take a bad photo of someone this gorgeous.

 This remains my favorite photo of The Girl.
 I wish she'd let me take her photo every day.

 Taken on a solo walk to Kidifekale, above Izmir, in an area we were not supposed to go alone.
 The people there were the best, super friendly, and delighted to meet an American.
 Even the older people, who I was told wouldn't like it if you took their photo, readily agreed when asked politely.
 The kids were all about posing.

 At night, the shimmering lights were magical.
 The reality, a stark contrast.

 I was studying a little book called the 35mm Handbook by Michael Langford and it suggested I ask a friend to sit for me.
 Well, at the time, I only had one friend, a guy I met on the plane to Turkey, Joe.

 I did what the book said to do, settings and such, and the shots turned out well.
 This is available light, with Kodak TRI-X 400.
 Joe was a U. S. Air force public affairs NCO, so he gave me a lot of pointers.